PinsaraPerera/Vivent-ticket-generator/README.md

 - HTML to Image Issues: Ensure Google Chrome is installed and the path to the executable is correctly set in Html2Image.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Acknowledgments
+## Acknowledgments ❤️

 - SQLAlchemy for ORM support.
 - html2image for rendering HTML to images.
 - Sirv for cloud storage and API support.
 - QRCode for generating QR codes.

+## Compatibility

+This project is designed to work only on **Windows OS** due to the use of Windows-specific Chrome binaries (v131.0.6778.0) for rendering HTML to images.

 ## Contact

-For questions or support, please contact [1pawanpinsara@gmail.com].
+For questions or support, please contact [me](https://pawanperera.com/).